Oswald Morris

 Oswald Norman Morris, OBE DFC AFC BSC (22 November 1915 – 17 March 2014) was a British cinematographer.
 Known to his colleagues by the nicknames "Os" or "Ossie", Morris's career in cinematography spanned six decades.

 Life and career

-Morris was raised in Middlesex (now the London Borough of Hillingdon), and attended the Bishopshalt School.
+Morris was raised in Middlesex (now the London borough of Hillingdon) and attended the Bishopshalt School.
 His interest in film began at an early age; during summer vacations, he would work as a projectionist at the local cinema.
-Dropping out in 1932, he started working in the film industry at Wembley Studios as an unpaid gofer for Michael Powell, among others, eventually graduating to the positions of clapper boy and camera assistant on quota quickies.
-By his 20s, Morris was a camera operator, first at Wembley, and later at Elstree.
+After leaving school in 1932, he began working in the film industry at Wembley Studios as an unpaid gofer for Michael Powell, among others, eventually graduating to the positions of clapper boy and camera assistant on quota quickies.
+By his 20s, Morris was a camera operator, first at Wembley, and later at Elstree Studios.